Automattic/jetpack/readme.txt

 * Asset CDN: do not try to serve assets from non-public versions.
 * Carousel: handle galleries created via the Gallery block in the new block editor.
+* Photon: make sure our image CDN is fully compatible with the block editor.

 --------